Genusbiz/docs/developers/defining-an-app-model/services/nodes-and-node-groups.md

+---
+title: Genus Apps Nodes and Node Groups
+description: Nodes and Node Groups in Genus Apps.
+Definition of servers (nodes) in the environment and functionialties and services provided on these servers.
+author: eriksandnes
+---
 # Nodes and node groups

 Nodes and node groups are administrated in Genus Studio, and can be found in the Services group in the navigation pane.